vitessio/website/content/en/blog/2020-07-28-announcing-vitess-7.md

 ### Innovation
 Vitess 7 adds ease-of-use and many new features built on top of VReplication.
 VStream Copy allows streaming of entire tables or databases, thus enabling change data capture applications.
 Schema Versioning enables correct handling of binlog events on replication streams based on older versions of the schema.
+VExec and Workflow commands make it possible to manage vreplication workflows without manual edits to metadata.
 A novel framework has been built to allow dedicated connections alongside connection pooling.
 Locks and system variables have been implemented using this.

 ### Tutorials